mochajs/mocha-examples/programmatic-usage/README.md

 ## Commands

-- `npm run test` - run our tests calling Mocha programatically found in `index.js`.
+- `npm test` - run our tests calling Mocha programatically found in `index.js`.
 The options are handed to mocha when it is instantiated.